nemediano/QtOpenGLTemplate/README.md

   the rendering widget

-* Uses [GLM](http://glm.g-truc.net) for the mathematics code since its univerally adopted ** And includes conversion functions between GLM basic types and equivalent Qt types, so you can use QtOpenGL helper functionality
+* Uses [GLM](http://glm.g-truc.net) for the mathematics code since its univerally adopted

+** And includes conversion functions between GLM basic types and equivalent Qt types, so you can use Qt-OpenGL helper functionality

 * A class to abstract a simple trackball camera.